euzu/m3u-filter/README.md

 update_on_boot: true
 ```

-This configuration starts `m3u-filter`and listens on the 8901 port.
+This configuration starts `tuliprox`and listens on the 8901 port.
 The downloaded playlists are stored inside the `data`-folder in the current working directory.
 The property `update_on_boot` is optional and can be helpful in the beginning until you have found a working configuration.
 I prefer to set it to false.

 Now we have to define the sources we want to import.
 We do this inside `source.yml`